citp/BlockSci/README.rst

 Supported Compilers
 =======================
-GCC 6.3 or above
-Clang 5 or above
+BlockSci require GCC 6.3 or above or Clang 5 or above.

 BlockSci compilation instructions
 ======================================